Johns Hopkins University School of Nursing | © 2019 StudentBridge, Inc.

 Matthews Johns Hopkins Medical Book Center is the East Baltimore campus go-to for books, supplies, and uniforms for nursing students.
 At the center of the Johns Hopkins medical campus, Matthews provides a resource for students from the schools of Nursing, Medicine, and Public Health.
 And if you want to wear your school pride on your sleeve, Matthews is the place to start.

 The Johns Hopkins Bloomberg School of Public Health is the oldest and largest school of public health in the world (est. 1916).
 As a leading international authority on public health, the Bloomberg School is dedicated to protecting health and saving lives.
 Every day, the school works to keep millions around the world safe from illness and injury by pioneering new research, deploying its knowledge and expertise in the field, and educating tomorrow’s scientists and practitioners in the global defense of human life.
 The school’s various academic departments offer graduate training in the private and public sectors pertaining to public health and its related sciences.
-The School of Nursing and the School of Public Health have a joint MSN/MPH program.
+The School of Nursing and the School of Public Health have a dual degree DNP/MPH program.

 Canton is a popular waterfront Baltimore neighborhood.
 This area is a magnet for young professionals drawn to its quaint coffee shops, eclectic nightlife, trendy restaurants, and converted rowhomes.
 Known as a very family friendly neighborhood, Canton is also dog-friendly, offering the city’s first off-leash dog park, dubbed the “Cheer’s Bar for dogs.”
 Warmer weather brings a very social time to this community.
 The First Thursday concert season (May through September) at the Canton Waterfront Park offers food, free music, and community connection and has become a popular destination for Baltimoreans from all over the city.